Dekirai/KH2RewardListener/README.md

 Viewers can interact with your KH2 session by using Channel Points on Twitch!

+> [!CAUTION]
+> KH2RewardListener is currently being updated for steam, there currently is no release yet that works for the steam version!

 ## What exactly is KH2RewardListener?
 KH2RewardListener is a program developed by Dekirai that allows users on Twitch to interact with your current Kingdom Hearts II Final Mix (PC) session using their Channel Points.
 There are **over 30 rewards** (and more to come) that you can set up on your stream for viewers to use.